Geography of Taiwan: Climate

-Climate change
+Climate change in Taiwan has caused temperatures to rise by 1.4 degrees Celsius in the last 100 years.
+Sea level rise around Taiwan is occurring at twice the global rate.
+The government pledged to reduce emissions by 20% in 2030 and 50% in 2050, compared to 2005 levels.

 Flora and fauna

 Before extensive human settlement, the vegetation on Taiwan ranged from tropical rainforest in the lowlands through temperate forests, boreal forest and alpine plants with increasing altitude.

 Most of the plains and low-lying hills of the west and north of the island have been cleared for agricultural use since the arrival of the Chinese immigrants during the 17th and 18th century.
 However the mountain forests are very diverse, with several endemic species such as Formosan cypress (Chamaecyparis formosensis) and Taiwan fir (Abies kawakamii), while the camphor laurel (Cinnamomum camphora) was once also widespread at lower altitudes.